On the chromatic numbers of 3-dimensional slices: Proof of the main result

 Consider an auxiliary coloring $\pi$ in which every point of $M_E$ has its dominating color.
 Let us show that $\pi$ is proper.
 Indeed if the distance between $p,q \in M_E$ is equal to 1, then $\|w_{p,k} - w_{q,k}\| = 1$ for every $k$, so by the pigeonhole principle dominating colors at $p$ and $q$ are different.

 By Lemma~\ref{c3} sphere $M_E$ has a point $u^*$ with chromaticity at least 3, i.e. an arbitrary neighbourhood of $u^*$ has three points of different dominating colors.
-Then one may choose from corresponding pentagons 3 points of different colors in a way that chosen points lie in three small neughbourhoods of points $w_{u^*,1}, \dots, w_{u^*,5}$.
-Every triangle with vertices in these points is non-degenerate, and have sides of length at least $\nu$.
+Then one may choose from corresponding pentagons 3 points of different colors in a way that chosen points lie in three small neighbourhoods of points $w_{u^*,1}, \dots, w_{u^*,5}$.
+Every triangle with vertices in these points is non-degenerate, and has sides of length at least $\nu$.

 \paragraph{Step 3.} Recall that every point from $v_1$, $v_2$, $v_3$, $v_4$ and every point from $v_5$, $v_6$, $v_7$ lie at the distance 1 apart.
 Moreover, $v_1$, $v_2$, $v_3$, $v_4$ have pairwise different colors; the same holds for $v_5$, $v_6$, $v_7$.
-Moreover, by Lemma~\ref{bydlo} the intersection of attached sphere $S(v_1, \dots, v_7; 1)$ and the slice has the chromatic number at least 3.
+Moreover, by Lemma~\ref{bydlo} (applied to equator that lies in the slice) the intersection of attached sphere $S(v_1, \dots, v_7; 1)$ and the slice has the chromatic number at least 3.
 Hence we show that a proper coloring of the slice requires at least 4+3+3=10 colors, as desired.